 Welcome to the home of the Northland Society of Arts.
 The society owns and operates out of Reyburn House, a category two historic listing and the oldest pioneer settlers house in Whangarei.
 Nearby, is Riverside Art Studio, where various art classes are held.
 This Charity based society aims to promote visual art in Northland through exhibitions and training.

-Pop into Reyburn House when you are next at the scenic Town Basin in Whangarei to see what exciting exhibition we have up, fall in love with some art.
+Pop into Reyburn House Art Gallery when you are next at the scenic Town Basin in Whangarei to see what exciting exhibition we have up and fall in love with some art.

 Exhibitions at Reyburn House change monthly so check back often!